dfpeterson/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-The median of the steps
+The median of total steps taken per day

 ```r